 [Activity Overview]

-This CME-certified prIME Rounds webcast focuses on contemporary practices in the management of patients with chronic myeloid leukemia (CML).
+This CME-certified prIME Rounds Webcast focuses on contemporary practices in the management of patients with chronic myeloid leukemia (CML).

 [Target Audience]

 This educational activity is specifically designed for specifically designed to meet the needs of hematologists, medical oncologists, and other healthcare professionals involved in the treatment of patients with CML.